readyapi/sqldev/docs/tutorial/readyapi/simple-hero-api.md

 In this simple example, we just create the new sessions manually in the **path operation functions**.

-In future examples later we will use a <a href="https://readyapi.khulnasoft.com/tutorial/dependencies/" class="external-link" target="_blank">RaedyAPI Dependency</a> to get the **session**, being able to share it with other dependencies and being able to replace it during testing. 🤓
+In future examples later we will use a <a href="https://readyapi.khulnasoft.com/tutorial/dependencies/" class="external-link" target="_blank">ReadyAPI Dependency</a> to get the **session**, being able to share it with other dependencies and being able to replace it during testing. 🤓

-## Run the **RaedyAPI** Application
+## Run the **ReadyAPI** Application

-Now we are ready to run the RaedyAPI application.
+Now we are ready to run the ReadyAPI application.

 Put all that code in a file called `main.py`.